The 10 Best Francis Ford Coppola Movies, Ranked

 4. The Conversation (1974)

-This film changed my life forever, awakening my long-lost dream of becoming a film-maker, which was comatosed by parental pressure and societal taboos.
+This film changed my life forever, awakening my long-lost dream of becoming a filmmaker, which was composed by parental pressure and societal taboos.
 The film was released the same year as The Godfather II, and Coppola was successful in overcoming himself (wait, what?).
 Starring the outstanding Gene Hackman, as the taciturn and surreptitious Harry Caul, with James Cazale, Robert Duvall and Harrison Ford in supporting roles, the film follows the conflicted assignment and the quandary Harry finds himself in, owing to his occupation hazards.
-It was remarkable how Coppola managed to create a movie based on just one particular dialogue, and based the entire film around ten words.
-The hauntingly poetic ending, which I believe to be the best ending of all time in a movie, is emblematic to Harry’s state of mind, and his over-precarious nature about keeping himself obscure from the world.
+It was remarkable how Coppola managed to create a movie based on just one particular dialogue and based the entire film around ten words.
+The hauntingly poetic ending, which I believe to be the best ending of all time in a movie, is emblematic of Harry’s state of mind and his over-precarious nature about keeping himself obscure from the world.
 The film is one of my personal favorites and comes highly recommended.

 3. The Godfather II (1974)